Cavity-enhanced optical lattices for scaling neutral atom quantum technologies to higher qubit numbers: Introduction

-In this work, we demonstrate 2D optical lattices with a mode area close to \unit{1}{mm^2} that can trap neutral atoms in both high- and low-intensity lattice regimes.
-We achieve this mode area by generating the lattices in optical cavities with large mode diameters to enhance optical power~\cite{heinz21}.
-Notably, this enhancement can be done at any wavelength of interest, even those for which the available laser power is limited, while keeping the mode area constant, and our cavity is coated for multiple wavelengths.
-We demonstrate the advantage of this flexibility by creating our lattices at an unconventional wavelength of \unit{914.3}{nm} and show more than an order-of-magnitude improvement over free space setups based on the same lasers.
-While other cavity-enhanced lattices for similar purposes have been constructed in the past~\cite{bowden19,cai20,akatsuka10}, our cavities have a factor of 3.5 larger mode area than the largest cavity-enhanced lattices~\cite{akatsuka10}, while achieving more than two orders of magnitude longer trap lifetime.
+First, the cavity beams must be spatially overlapped precisely to generate optical lattices with large mode area (volume) in 2D (3D).
+Obtaining and preserving a good overlap requires long-term mechanical and thermal stability of the whole cavity assembly.
+These stability requirements become much harder to fulfill for an increased beam waist, because the mode overlap is sensitive to angular misalignments and this sensitivity scales with the fourth power of the mode waist~\cite{heinz20b,heinz21}.
+Second, cavity-enhanced lattices cause increased atomic heating compared to free space lattices by converting laser phase noise and mechanical vibrations into lattice intensity noise.
+Therefore, a viable cavity setup for scaling the size of optical lattices must support a large cavity mode size, a high degree of mechanical stability, and a long atomic lifetime.

+In this work, we demonstrate the first stable 2D cavity-enhanced optical lattices with a mode area close to \unit{1}{mm^2} that can trap neutral atoms in both high- and low-intensity lattice regimes enabling experiments with both isolated and tunneling atoms.
 Our cavity assembly is a monolithic device that contains two independent perpendicular optical cavities that cross at right angles, as shown in the photograph in Fig.~\ref{fig:teaser}(a), leading to a high degree of mechanical and thermal stability.
-The monolithic design and its integration into our vacuum system are detailed in Section~\ref{sec:setup}.
+By precisely optical contacting cavity mirrors to an ultra-low-expansion glass spacer~\cite{heinz21}, we achieve a stable and near-perfect overlap of two orthogonal modes for the first time.
+Our new cavity-enhanced 2D lattice setup can adapted to any wavelength of interest, even those for which the available laser power is limited, and our cavity is coated for multiple wavelengths relevant for experiments with ultracold strontium atoms.
+We demonstrate the advantage of this flexibility by creating our lattices at an unconventional wavelength of \unit{914.3}{nm} and show more than an order-of-magnitude improvement in system size over free space setups based on the same lasers.